 Cambodia

-In Cambodia, Diakonia supports a variety of local and national non-governmental organizations working on human rights, democracy, gender equality, good governance, and social and economic justice.
+In Cambodia, Diakonia supports a variety of local non-governmental organizations working on human rights, democracy, gender equality, good governance, and social and economic justice.

-Cambodia faces a number of development challenges, including weak public service delivery, ineffective management of land and natural resources, environmental sustainability, and good governance.
+Cambodia faces a number of development challenges, including unequal access to resources, weak natural resource and land management, environmental sustainability issues, and poor governance.

 But the country also continues to enjoy robust growth, albeit at a slightly lower pace.
 The garment sector, together with construction and services, are the main drivers of the economy.
 Poverty continues to fall in Cambodia, although the pace has declined significantly.

-Cambodia’s development has been accompanied by widespread land grabbing perpetrated against poor farmers and communities, as well as in urban areas.
-Land has been converted to accommodate large plantations of sugar and rubber, along with other industrial products mainly for export.
-Approximately half of the country’s arable land has been appropriated by agribusinesses and mining companies.
-Hundreds of thousands of people have been evicted from their land in recent years.
+Cambodia’s development has been accompanied by land grabbing, targeting marginalised people in rural and remote areas, particularly poor farmers and communities, as well as those in urban areas.
+Land has been converted to accommodate large plantations of sugar and rubber, along with other industrial crops mainly for export.
+Approximately one-third of the country’s arable land has been appropriated by agribusinesses and mining companies.
+Hundreds of thousands of people have been caught in land conflicts, with many forcibly evicted from their land in recent years.

 How we work

-Diakonia works with local civil society organizations and directly with communities, training people to become aware of and defend their rights.
-This includes paralegal support and work to achieve justice for victims of violations such as land grabbing.
+Diakonia works with local partner civil society organisations to support and enable them to train people to become aware of and defend their rights.
+This includes providing paralegal support and advocating for justice for victims of violations such as land grabbing and other forms of rights abuse.

-A vital component of democratic governance, beyond the challenge of ensuring free and fair elections, concerns holding elected officials accountable and safeguarding an independent judiciary.
-Diakonia supports partners working to secure good governance across all levels of government and public institutions in Cambodia.
-We also support independent media so that people have access to independent information and can exercise freedom of expression.
+A vital component of democratic governance, beyond ensuring free and fair elections, is holding elected officials accountable and safeguarding an independent judiciary.
+Diakonia supports partners in equipping rightsholders with the knowledge and strategies needed to demand respect, protect their rights, and prevent abuse.
+We also support independent media to ensure people have access to reliable information, enabling them to make informed decisions and exercise their freedom of expression.

 Diakonia’s work makes a difference